ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 ### Manifest

 Place any required [install-time](https://developer.android.com/guide/topics/permissions/overview#install-time) permissions in the `AndroidManifest.xml` of the plugin.
 Do not add runtime permissions (permissions that prompts users to accept).
-These should be added to the manifest of the Capacitor app instead, and your plugin should document any required runtime permissions.
+These should be added to the manifest of a Capacitor app by the app developer.
+Make sure your plugin documents any required runtime permissions that should be added in the app.

 ```diff-xml
   <manifest xmlns:android="http://schemas.android.com/apk/res/android"